Amy Schumer Gets Real About What to Expect With "New Parents Sex" - E! Online

 When it comes to motherhood, Amy Schumer remains an open book.

-As the comedian raises son Gene, 14 months, with husband Chris Fisher, the new parent continues to learn more and more everyday about what it means to be a mom.
+As the comedian raises son Gene, 14 months, with husband Chris Fischer, the new parent continues to learn more and more everyday about what it means to be a mom.

 So perhaps it's only fitting that when iHeartRadio Originals launched its latest podcast What to Expect, co-hosts Heidi Murkoff and her daughter Emma Bing wanted to have Amy on the show.